sqonk/phext-core/README.md

 $value = 20;
 if (numbers::is_within($value, 10, 30))
 	println('The number is within range');
-// will print out 'There number is within range'.
+// will print out 'The number is within range'.
 ```

 ## Credits